composewell/streaming-benchmarks/README.rst

 Key Operations
 ~~~~~~~~~~~~~~

-A stream of one million consecutive number is generated using monadic unfold
+A stream of one million consecutive numbers is generated using monadic unfold
-API `unfoldrM`, these elements are then processed using a streaming combinators
+API `unfoldrM`, these elements are then processed using a streaming combinator
 under test, the total time to process one million operations is measured and
 plotted for each library.
 The underlying monad for each stream is the IO Monad.